Microsoft/IntuneDocs.de-de/intune/vpn-settings-macos.md

 - **Verbindungstyp:** Wählen Sie den VPN-Verbindungstyp in der folgenden Liste von Anbietern aus:
     - **Check Point Capsule VPN**
     - **Cisco AnyConnect**
-    - **Dell SonicWALL Mobile Connect**
+    - **SonicWall Mobile Connect**
     - **F5 Edge Client**
     - **Pulse Secure**
     - **Benutzerdefiniertes VPN**
-- **Tunneling teilen** - **Aktivieren** oder **deaktivieren** Sie diese Option, mit der Geräte anhand des Datenverkehrs selbst entscheiden können, welche Verbindung verwendet werden soll.
+- **Tunneling teilen** - **Aktivieren** oder **Deaktivieren** Sie diese Option, mit der Geräte anhand des Datenverkehrs selbst entscheiden können, welche Verbindung verwendet werden soll.
 Beispiel: Ein Benutzer in einem Hotel verwendet die VPN-Verbindung zum Zugreifen auf Arbeitsdateien, jedoch das Standardnetzwerk des Hotels für normales Webbrowsen.

 <!--- **Per-app VPN** - Select this option if you want to associate this VPN connection with an iOS or macOS app so that the connection will be opened when the app is run.
 You can associate the VPN profile with an app when you assign the software.
 For more information, see [How to assign and monitor apps](apps-deploy.md). --->